Robin Atkin Downes

-Robin Atkin Downes is an English actor.
+Robin Atkin Downes is a British actor.
 He is known for his work as a voice actor in video games and animation.

 Early life

-Downes was born in London.
-He earned an Master of Fine Arts from Temple University in Philadelphia.
+Downes earned a Master of Fine Arts from Temple University in Philadelphia.

 Career

 Downes has voiced characters in animated films such as Ack in How to Train Your Dragon, David in the English dub of Steamboy, and Manchester Black in Superman vs. The Elite.
 His live-action television roles include Pockla in Angel, Byron and Morann in Babylon 5, and Machida in Buffy the Vampire Slayer, while his voice work on television includes The Master on The Strain and various roles on Regular Show, Star Wars: The Clone Wars, The Avengers: Earth's Mightiest Heroes, and ThunderCats.

 Downes' video game roles include various characters in Gears of War and Metal Gear, Travis Touchdown in No More Heroes, Captain Slag in Ratchet & Clank, a selectable voice for the male protagonist in multiple Saints Row games, the Medic in Team Fortress 2, Luxord in Kingdom Hearts, Spider in Destiny 2: Forsaken, the Prophet of Regret in Halo 2, Brynjolf in Skyrim, Robert in The Last of Us, Captain Conrad Roth in Tomb Raider, various characters across the Uncharted franchise, The Prince in Prince of Persia: Warrior Within, Ballistic in Apex Legends, James Grayson in Resistance: Retribution, and Cyclops and Pyro in X-Men Legends.

 Downes maintains a personal YouTube channel, on which he uploads behind-the-scenes footage of his work over the years.

 In July 2021, Downes voiced Cham Syndulla in Star Wars: The Bad Batch.
 He had previously voiced the character in Star Wars: The Clone Wars and Star Wars Rebels.